square/kotlinpoet/README.md

 println(file)
 ```

-KotlinPoet will import the extended operator functions and emit the operator.
+KotlinPoet will import the extension operator functions and emit the operator.

 ```kotlin
 package com.example